 5. Release quality music

 An artist is required to release quality music that can be used to sell out their brand.
 Releasing quality music sends a message of perfection and dedication.
-Every music manager wishes to walk with such an artist who perfects their craft time to time.
+Every music manager wishes to walk with such an artist who perfects their craft from time to time.
 By releasing quality music, you are increasing your chances in the industry.

 6. Have a developed artist brand